Families of the Disappeared appeal for help to end their pain

 The Independent Commission for the Location of Victims’ Remains (ICLVR) continues to appeal for information to help find their burial places.

-Co Down hairdresser Lisa Dorrian, who vanished in the post-Troubles era from a caravan park in Ballyhalbert, Co Down in 2005, is now considered one of the Disappeared victims.
+Co Down hairdresser Lisa Dorrian, who vanished in the post-Troubles era from a caravan park in Ballyhalbert, Co Down in 2005, is also considered one of the Disappeared victims.

 Republican paramilitaries were not suspected in her case.
 Finding her remains is outside the remit of the commission, with that task instead being led by the Police Service of Northern Ireland.